odennav/terraform-aws-vpc-kubespray/README.md

    ```

 6. **Change permissions of terraform-key.pem file**

-   ssh test will fail if permissions of .pem key are not secure enough
+   SSH test will fail if permissions of .pem key are not secure enough
    ```bash
    chmod 400 /tmp/terraform-key.pem
    ```